Personal Assistant to the Interim Executive Director of Transformation, ICT & Digital

 You’ll find more information in the job profile and person specification.

-If you would like more information or an informal chat about the role please contact Ewan Stewart at This email address is being protected from spambots.
-You need JavaScript enabled to view it..
+If you require any further information please email the recruitment team (This email address is being protected from spambots.
+You need JavaScript enabled to view it.)

 Read more